lemonrock/linux-support/README.md

 [linux-support] is a Rust crate for comprehensive Linux support for namespaces, cgroups, processes, scheduling, parsing a vast number of files in `/proc` and `/sys`, signals, hyper threads, CPUS, NUMA nodes, io-uring, io scheduling priority, unusual file descriptors (including pid descriptors and userfaultfd), seccomp BPF filters (including a Rust abstraction), PCI devices, atomic file renames, and much, much more.

 It is intended to be a holistic, very strongly typed and properly modelled library for working with Linux's non-POSIX features, with a particular focus on being a support library for a secure root daemon running a userspace networking stack that I'm developing.
-As a result, it's highly opionated; it happily makes use of unsafe code, nightly features and `uninitialized()`.
+As a result, it's highly opinionated; it happily makes use of unsafe code, nightly features and `uninitialized()`.

 File descriptors, process and vectored-io are tightly integrated.